thurstonsand/scala-cass/docs/cass3/src/main/tut/cass3/scalasession/create-table.md

   * name of table
   * number of partition keys
   * number of clustering keys
+* partition and clustering keys are chosen left-to-right, in that order.
+See the example below.
 * You can pass an optional parameter for the right hand side of the table definition (after the `WITH`) using the `` `with` `` builder
 * parameters wrapped in `Option` or `Nullable` take the underlying type parameter as its type for table creation